 All MetroRapid stations are strategically placed to maximize the ridership potential of this new service and its connectivity to MetroBus and MetroRail.
 MetroRapid stations look unique and include digital signage with real-time* arrival information.
 There are 77 stations located along the two routes and both routes will share 12 stations throughout downtown and near the University of Texas.

 Does MetroRapid service replace current bus service?

 Route 801 replaced existing service along Route 101 North Lamar/South Congress (which travel along the same corridor) with longer service.
 Local stops along the existing Route 1L North Lamar/South Congress maintain service via the following routes: MetroRapid Route 801, Route 1 South Congress/Metric, Route 201 Southpark Meadows and the new 275 North Lamar Feeder.

-Local service in the Burnet/South Lamar corridor will be maintained along Route 3 Burnet/Manchaca when Route 803 launches on Aug.
-24. Route 3 will maintain the same route and stops currently offered.
-Service will be extended to Southpark Meadows, with a final stop at Turk and Cullen.
-Frequency will be adjusted from every 22-30 minutes to every 30-40 minutes, due to complementary service being introduced through the new MetroRapid Route 803.
+Local service in the Burnet/South Lamar corridor was maintained along Route 3 Burnet/Manchaca when Route 803 launched on Aug.
+24. Route 3 maintains the same route and stops currently offered.
+Service was extended to Southpark Meadows, with a final stop at Turk and Cullen.
+Frequency was adjusted from every 22-30 minutes to every 30-40 minutes, due to complementary service being introduced through the new MetroRapid Route 803.